 I’ve always worked at the intersection of journalism and technology going back to the late 1990s when I was a business-technology reporter for the Vancouver Sun.
 I’ve also worked as a technology correspondent for the likes of CNN, CBS News and ABC News over the course of nearly 15 years and joined Google in 2011.

-I created one of the first teams to support the editorial efforts of newsrooms – Google for Media – and later joined forces with other colleagues to help found the Google News Lab.
+I created one of the first teams to support the editorial efforts of newsrooms – Google for Media – and later joined forces with other colleagues to help find the Google News Lab.
 Today, it is a global effort to collaborate with journalists and entrepreneurs to build the future of media.
 I no longer work for Google having just left a few weeks ago to join Civil and its efforts to merge news and blockchain technology.

 What projects did you work on at Google?